 Suzanne Methot is the author of the non-fiction book Legacy: Trauma, Story, and Indigenous Healing (ECW Press, 2019), co-author of the Grade 11 textbook Aboriginal Beliefs, Values, and Aspirations (Goodminds/Pearson Canada, 2011), and a contributor to Scholastic’s Take Action series of elementary classroom resource books.
 She is a social historian and speaker on human rights, pedagogy, Indigenous literatures, Indigenous worldviews, Indigenous approaches to health and wellness, trauma- and healing-informed practice, and decolonization.
 Suzanne also works as an editor, curriculum writer, and in program development for the education, health care, and museum sectors, and facilitates change-making sessions for staff teams and program participants.

 Suzanne has 30 years of experience creating and applying equity and anti-oppression frameworks, beginning as an adult literacy and skills training practitioner (since 1991) and then as an elementary classroom teacher specializing in social justice education (since 2007).
 She has also worked in advocacy and direct–service positions at Indigenous organizations since 1992, serving community members who are marginalized by racism, poverty, homelessness, health status, addictions, mental-health challenges, crime, and victimization.

 Suzanne was principal editor for Ningwakwe Learning Press for over a decade, creating Indigenous culture-based literacy resources.
 She was also an Education Officer for school programs at the Art Gallery of Ontario, where she facilitated gallery and studio activities for students from K-12.
 From 2014 to 2019, she was an appointee to the Royal Ontario Museum’s Indigenous Advisory Circle, assisting the ROM Learning Department in building authentic and sustainable relationships with Indigenous communities.
-Suzanne also served on the Program Advisory Committee for Durham College’s Faculty of Journalism/Mass Media from 2016-2019.
+Suzanne also served on the Program Advisory Committee for Durham College’s Faculty of Journalism and Mass Media from 2016-2019.